TS000/lighthouse-developer-portal/docs/dev-deploy.md

 ```

 > Refer to [DI Routing Traffic Guide](https://github.com/department-of-veterans-affairs/lighthouse-di-platform-servicemesh/blob/main/docs/routing-traffic.md) for most recent information related to the `host_url` referenced above.

-> Note: You can opt to use environment variables instead of modifying the `app-config.yaml` and rebuilding the image.
-The `baseUrl` can be overridden using environment variables prefixed with `APP_CONFIG` (e.g. `APP_CONFIG_app_baseUrl` ).
-Here is an example of a [ConfigMap](https://github.com/department-of-veterans-affairs/lighthouse-developer-portal-deployment/blob/main/dist/dev/dev.yaml#L2) in our deployment repository.
-This will generally work for most fields in the `app-config.yaml`, but the `baseUrl` specifically has been known to break the OAuth by generating invalid callback URLs by using the `baseUrl` from the `app-config.yaml` instead of the environmental overrides.

 - Build Static Assets